-In collaboration with the Montgomery County Educational Service Center (MCESC), all students will participate in the Catch My Breath and Prime for Life educational programs specific to vaping and substance abuse prevention.
+In collaboration with the Montgomery County Educational Service Center (MCESC), all students will participate in the Prime for Life educational programs specific to vaping and substance abuse prevention.
 Students will complete these educational programs during their health class (on-line health courses are included).
-In addition to Catch My Breath and Prime for Life, students placed in the positive test matrix, will complete either the In-Depth/or Part II of Prime for Life program as an alternative to suspension provided by the MCESC.
-As a health and wellness measure, every freshman will be screened during their first semester (SBIRT-Screening, Brief Intervention and Referral Services).
-This screening is a tool to identify students needing assistance with major anxiety and mental health struggles.
-An optional ten-part program (Your Path) is made available to all students who have been impacted by substance abuse issues, or major trauma in their life.
-Your Path is a voluntary program by which students can be recommended by parents, counselors, and administration.
+In addition to Prime for Life, students placed in the positive test matrix, will complete either the In-Depth/or Part II of Prime for Life program as an alternative to suspension provided by the MCESC.
 Our desire is to provide as many educational opportunities to our student body regarding their health and wellness.
-If a parent/guardian would like their student screened, please reach out anytime to the Assistant Principal.
+Additional resources are available through the Director of Student Development and the Guidance Department.